LeakyAI/BirdDetector/README.md

 Approximately 1 hour

 ## Materials Needed
-Gmail Account
-Webroswer
+Gmail account and a webroswer

 ## Technologies Used
-Google Colab
-PyTorch
+Google Colab, PyTorch

 ## How to Get Started

-This is your first exercise for the course.
+This is your f1irst exercise for the course.
 To get started, head over to Google Colab via this link:

 https://colab.research.google.com